react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 We suggest to provide a declarative way to describe such capabilities.
 This approach would yield several benefits:
 * **predictability**: developers can easily understand what a library is capable of doing and if such capability matches their app.
 * **tooling**: tooling can easily consume this information and provide a better experience to developers.
+For example, we could tailor `microsoft/rnx-kit`'s align-deps tool to consume this information to help users double-check whether all their dependencies are supporting the New Architecture.
+See [`align-deps` support](#align-deps) below
 * **single source of thruth**: a single manifest will act as a source of truth for all those capabilities and flag definition, that can easily be consumed by different platforms to provide a unified way to enable/disable capabilities.
 * **verifiability**: the manifest can be easily verified and linted by tooling to ensure that apps and libraries are not using an incompatible set of dependencies.
 Similarly, the JSON schema we publish can be used to validate the `reactNativeManifest` section.